KOHsEMP/balancing_ensemble/README.md

 * `labeled_classes`: values of the objective variable to be used as supervised data
   * if dataset is 'mnist' that has 10 classes, labeled_classes is '0 1 2 3 4 5 6 7 8 9'

+**Execution results**
+* The results will be saved in `/balancing_ensemble/output/exp-vary-lambda/`.
+  * The figures of the results will be saved in `/balancing_ensemble/output/exp-vary-lambda/fig/`.
+    * Please see these files.
+  * The log files (.pkl) will be saved in `/balancing_ensemble/output/exp-vary-lambda/log/`.
+    * These files is to make figure later.

 ## Weight Parameter Transition and Model Selection-Diversity Balance

 This experiment corresponds to Figure 2 in this paper.